 A shoulder separation involves the joint where the collarbone meets the highest part of the shoulder.
 The injury usually results from a fall directly onto the shoulder and can range from a mild to severe separation, completely tearing ligaments and putting the joint noticeably out of position.

 Non-surgical treatments such as a sling, cold packs, and medications can help manage the pain.
-If the pain continues or the shoulder deformity is severe, surgery may be considered.
+If the deformity is severe or if shoulder pain continues, surgery may be considered.

 SHOULDER FRACTURES AND DISLOCATION